Federated Automated Feature Engineering: Algorithms

 We make some assumptions on the way that data is gathered across clients in the hybrid setting.
-While work such as \cite{hyfdca} allows fairly flexible partitions of data as long as each client hold rectangular patches of the overall data, we enforce more strict rules on the way data is split.
+While hybrid training algorithms, such as that by \cite{hyfdca}, allow fairly flexible partitions of data as long as each client hold rectangular patches of the overall data, we enforce more strict rules on the way data is split.
 Specifically, we require that every sample be partitioned across clients in the same way.
 Essentially, the vertical divisions must run across the entire sample space without any jagged partitions.
 An example of a suitable partition is shown in Figure \ref{client_diagram}.
-Algorithm \ref{hybrid-flafe} follows very similarly to Algorithm \ref{hybrid-flafe}, but has some key differences that are needed in the hybrid setting.
-First, the process of finding the most important features on each client to combine with other client's features needs to be done across several clients because each feature is held across many clients in the hybrid setting.
-This likely means training with horizontal FL across clients that share the same features but different samples to determine feature importances.
-Furthermore, selection of the best generated features requires hybrid FL training algorithms, of which there are very few and these typically have assumptions on the type of models they work for.
-For example, as far as we know, there are no hybrid FL algorithms for tree-based models.